-The first thing to notice are the nine Actions: Site Login, Admin Login, Super Admin, Access Component, Create, Delete, Edit, Edit State. and Edit Own.
+The first thing to notice are the ten Actions: Site Login, Admin Login, Offline Access, Super User, Access Administration Interface, Create, Delete, Edit, Edit State. and Edit Own.
 These are the actions that a user can perform on an object in Joomla.
 The specific meaning of each action depends on the context.
 For the Global Configuration screen, they are defined as follows:

 - Site Login

 - Login to the front end of the site

 - Admin Login

 - Login to the back end of the site